A nice pic of a couple on the beach

 I am going to leave out questions like “what did your last slave die of?” and “why don’t you put down/up the toilet seat?”
 Not helpful.

 It is a good start if these topics are at least “out there”.
 It will form the basis of a kind of contract about money which both will have had a chance to discuss and air views.
+This will reduce the likelihood of a fight over money.
 Hopefully, an agreement can be reached about how to communicate and decide and solve problems in the future.
 Not everything will be rosy after this but at least you know where you stand on the important points.

 Leave the bathroom window on the latch for a quick exit, just in case.

 If you want to discuss these or any other money and behaviour related issues, why not contact me here.
-My coaching is for individuals, couples and those looking to clear things up in their money world.
+My coaching is for individuals, couples and those looking to get out of debt and stop fighting about money.